TomFrost/Squiss/README.md

 Squiss supports Node 4 LTS and higher.
 For 0.12 support, consider compiling with Babel or using Squiss version 0.x.

 ## License
-Squiss is Copyright (c) 2015-2017 TechnologyAdvice, released under the ultra-permissive ISC license.
+Squiss is Copyright (c) 2017 Tom Shawver, released under the ultra-permissive ISC license.
 See LICENSE.txt for details.

+## Credits
+Squiss was originally created at [TechnologyAdvice](http://www.technologyadvice.com) in Nashville, TN.